 Call your local Aptive branch for a same-day garden spider solution.

 Garden spiders are harmless but scary pests to find around your home.
 Get back your peace of mind by calling Aptive Environmental.
-We control garden spiders and other pest infestations with convenient, eco-friendly solutions.
+We control garden spiders and other pest infestations with convenient, effective solutions.
 Our pest experts will tailor a treatment plan to your home to maximize effectiveness and help you feel comfortable again.
-You can count on our Four Seasons Protection Plan to keep spiders away all year long.
+Aptive’s year-round treatments ensure your home will be protected from garden spiders as well as other pests throughout the year.